 - Cleanse the wound and surrounding area with soap and water (for a puncture, cut or similar incident) and/or flush eyes, nose or mouth with copious amounts of tap water (for a splash to the face).

 - Exposure incidents are to be considered urgent medical concerns.
-The supervisor of the exposed individual must ensure that he/she receives medical attention promptly The CDC states that post-exposure preventive medications are most likely to be effective if administered as soon as possible after the exposure (within hours of the incident, not days).
+The supervisor of the exposed individual must ensure that he/she receives medical attention The CDC states that post-exposure incident preventive medications are most likely to be effective if administered as soon as possible after the exposure (within hours of the incident, not days).
 The exposed individual must immediately be sent to a nearby hospital or clinic to receive the post-exposure evaluation described below.
 Students may be sent to Student Health Services in Denton, or to a local clinic or hospital.
-Employees must be sent to a clinic or hospital within the IMO Med-Select network if available in the area (call 888-466-6381 or visit www.injurymanagement.com to find a provider).
+Employees must be sent to a clinic or hospital within the CareWorks CompKey Plus network if available in the area (call 1-800-580-1314 or visit the CareWorks website to find a provider).

 - The exposed individual must receive a confidential medical evaluation and follow-up including identification and documentation of source individual, collection and testing of blood, post-exposure prophylaxis when medically indicated, and appropriate counseling regarding infection status/results of tests/necessary precautions.

-- The information on the Exposure Incident Forms must be provided to the healthcare professional providing the medical evaluation as soon as possible (but do not delay sending the exposed individual for treatment).
+- The information on the TWU BBP Exposure Incident Reporting Form must be provided to the healthcare professional providing the medical evaluation as soon as possible (but do not delay sending the exposed individual for treatment).
 This may be accomplished verbally or by using the form, but all information on the form must be provided.

 - The exposed individual’s supervisor must obtain and provide the individual with a copy of the medical provider’s written opinion within 15 days of completion of the evaluation.
-This opinion must be limited to the items listed on the Exposure Incident Forms.
+This opinion must be limited to the items listed on the TWU Medical Provider's Written Opinion Form.

 - Employees and their supervisor must complete several required injury/incident forms and submit them to TWU Human Resources as soon as possible after the employee receives medical care.
-The forms can be obtained from the Human Resources website or by contacting the Workers' Compensation Coordinator at 81-3555.
+The forms can be obtained from the TWU Human Resources website, or by contacting the Workers’ Compensation Coordinator at (940) 898-3555.